Tanzania FAQs

 All British and American passport holders need a tourist or business visa to enter Tanzania.
 Tanzania has introduced an ‘e-visas’ system through which applications can be submitted and approved online in advance of travel.
 It is also possible to get a tourist or business visa for a single entry on arrival at the main ports of entry to Tanzania, subject to the fulfilment of all immigration requirements.
 You may be asked to provide proof of your return journey.
 You will not be able to get a multiple-entry visa on arrival.

-Your passport should be valid for a minimum period of 6 months from the date of your arrival in Tanzania.
+Your passport should be valid for a minimum period of 6 months from the date of your arrival in Tanzania and you should have at least one blank page in your passport.

 Please note if you require a multiple entry visa or a visa that cannot be obtained online or on arrival, please ensure you look into applying for the visa at least one month prior to departure